semasuka/blog/about.md

 This blog is ranked among [the top 40 blogs on Machine Learning to follow in 2019](https://blog.feedspot.com/machine_learning_blogs/).The blog itself is built using [Jekyll](https://jekyllrb.com "Jekyll").
 If you wish to use this blog as a template to create your blog or contribute to this project, pull request on my GitHub profile [here](https://github.com/semasuka/blog).

-Knowledge should be given without a cost that is why all of the content on this blog is FREE with no ads for the benefit of the community.
-Do not reproduce the entire content (or very substantial portions) of any article without asking first!
+Knowledge should be shared at no cost that is why all of the content on this blog is FREE with no ads for the benefit of the community.
+Please do not reproduce the entire content (or very substantial portions) of any article without asking first!

 # Contact the author